What is Amyotrophic Lateral Sclerosis?

 Complementary Diagnostic Tools:

-• Limitations: Blood tests and CSF examination aren’t standalone diagnostic tools.
+• Limitations: Blood tests and CSF examinations aren’t standalone diagnostic tools.

 • Additional Diagnostic Methods: Clinical evaluation, electromyography (EMG), and nerve conduction studies.